This page contains guidelines on how to properly format the headings of your research paper using the MLA format.

 - Your Paper’s Due Date

-- Font: choose an easy to read font such as Times New Roman or Arial.
+- Font: choose an easy to read font such as Times New Roman.

 - Font Size: set the font size to be twelve (12) throughout your research paper, including your paper’s title.
 Never set the font site larger than 12.